ranger6/ca/tools/README.md

 In the example below we are building out a CA and populating a registry.
 Assume our CA and "Assigned Names and Number Authority" is called "RANNA".

-We'll create the CA in a directory called "ranna".
+We'll create the CA in a directory called "ranna-ca".
 It's a good idea to keep this under source code control (with appropriate care of private information such as keys).
 The CA is not published.
 Although the CA can be built anywhere, we'll start by extending a git clone of [ranger6/ca](https://github.com/ranger6/ca).

 The registry will be a clone of the [ranger6/xanna](https://github.com/ranger6/xanna) repo into "ranna".
 The forked repo will have the web content edited appropriately and the registry will be found in "ranna/registry".